 Resources on the financial crisis

-A lot has been written on the financial crisis, and there will be even more to come.
-But here are my recommendations for those seeking to understand the real causes of what went wrong.
+A lot has been written on the financial crisis, but here are my recommendations for those seeking to understand the causes of what went wrong.

 - Financial Fiasco, Norberg, J., Cato Institute, 2010